dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

 - Mobile
 - Mobile Enterprise

 Base settings are universal BitLocker settings for all types of data drives.
-BitLocker Group Policy settings manage what drive encryption tasks or configuration options the end user can modify across all types of data drives.
+These settings manage what drive encryption tasks or configuration options the end user can modify across all types of data drives.

 - **Warning for other disk encryption**: Select **Block** to disable the warning prompt if another disk encryption service is on the device. **Not configured** (default) allows the warning to be shown.
 - **Configure encryption methods**: **Enable** this setting to configure encryption algorithms for operating system, data, and removable drives.
 When **Not configured** (default), BitLocker uses XTS-AES 128 bit as the default encryption method, or uses the encryption method specified by any setup script.